Lingsson/FrogOS/README.md

 ## Disclaimer

-This project is intended for education, hardware experimentation, and testing on systems you own or are authorized to test.
+This project is intended for education, hardware experimentation, and testing on systems you own or are authorized to use.
+Users are responsible for complying with all applicable laws, regulations, and policies.